Báb-barra: Women Printing Culture

 Saturday 11 November, 2 pm

-Artists: Raylene Bonson, Lenni Goya-Airra, Jennifer Gandjalamirriwuy, Melba Gunjarrwanga, Linda Gurawana, Belinda Kernan, Belinda Kuriniya, Helen Lanyinwanga, Janet Marawarr, Elizabeth Wullunmingu, Deborah Wurrkidj, Jennifer Wurrkidj & Lucy Yarawanga
+Artists: Raylene Bonson, Lenni Goya-Airra, Jennifer Gandjalamirriwuy, Melba Gunjarrwanga, Linda Gurawana, Belinda Kernan, Belinda Kuriniya, Helen Lanyinwanga, Janet Marawarr, Susan Marawarr, Elizabeth Wullunmingu, Deborah Wurrkidj, Jennifer Wurrkidj & Lucy Yarawanga

 The innovative variation in design reflects the area's immense cultural and linguistic diversity: the artists and artworkers are from over 12 language groups and many different clans from surrounding homelands.
 They come together to share cultures and stories through art, design and textile production.
 Bábbarra artists have trained in a number of textile mediums but most specialise in handcrafted lino-tile designs or screen printing onto fabric.
 Each piece is unique with varying tile and colour combinations.

-Most important is the senior artists mentoring less experienced artists.
-For example, Susan Marawarr is one of the senior artists mentoring the emerging artists in Báb-barra: Women’s Printing Culture (2017).
-In 2000, Susan collaborated with Judy Watson, a Waanyi artist and Australia’s representative at the Venice Biennale, on Watson’s public art commission for Sydney International Airport forecourt.
-In 2001 Susan and Judy Watson collaborated on the group exhibition Bush Colour: work on paper by women artists from Maningrida (2001), which toured the United States with Susan promoting the work and supervising bark painting workshops.
+Importantly the senior artists mentoring less experienced artists.
+For example sisters Deborah and Jennifer Wurrkidj are senior artists who mentor emerging artists and have graduated from ANKA's Artworker Training program in Darwin (as has Raylene Bonson).
+Lenni Goya-Airra supervises the Bábbarra production lines in clothing and homeware.
+Cairns-based artist Bobbi Reuben has conducted workshops in textile production.
+Other Bábbarra artists have collaborated with eternal artists.
+In 2000, Susan Marawarr collaborated with Judy Watson, a Waanyi artist and Australia’s representative at the Venice Biennale, on Watson’s public art commission for Sydney International Airport forecourt.
+In 2001 Susan Marawarr and Judy Watson collaborated on the group exhibition Bush Colour: work on paper by women artists from Maningrida (2001), which toured the United States with Susan promoting the work and supervising bark painting workshops.
 Marawarr's work also featured in Crossing Country (the Art Gallery of New South Wales, 2004).

 Sources: statement from Bábbarra Designs, September 2017 and Talking Up Textiles: Community Fabric and Indigenous Industry, ANKA, 2013 and Bush Colour: work on paper by women artists from Maningrida (curator Judy Watson, 2001).